Tenebra-Inc/.github/profile/README.md

 ## 7. Legal Status

-Tenebra Inc. is not a registered legal entity in any jurisdiction<!-- yet -->.
 The collective assumes no liability for any software, documentation, or media produced.
 All products are provided "as is" without warranty of any kind.

-Questions of licensing are handled by the respective project maintainers.

 ## 8. Intellectual Property & Confidentiality